nicoleomeara/spectro-tw-assignment/technical-writer/assignment.md

 ## Recommended Workflow

-We recommend following this sequence when debugging:
+We recommend this sequence for debugging:

 1. Start with `kubectl get pods` to identify problematic pods.
 2. Use `kubectl logs <podname>` to examine pod logs for error messages.